What is abortion?

 What Happens on the Day?

 Many women can be anxious about visiting bpas.
-If you want to know more about what will happen at your consultation and what each different treatment involves click here.
+Find out more about what will happen at your consultation and what each different treatment involves.

 Frequently Asked Questions